fmidev/metoclient/README.md

 The previous time range would contain all the time points offered by the layer during the latest 25 hours.

-The following tokens are available in natural language rule strings based on but not limited to the [English interface](https://github.com/jakubroztocil/rrule/blob/master/src/nlp/i18n.ts) of the [rrule.js](https://github.com/jakubroztocil/rrule) library:
+The following tokens are available in natural language rule strings, based on but not limited to the [English interface](https://github.com/jakubroztocil/rrule/blob/master/src/nlp/i18n.ts) of the [rrule.js](https://github.com/jakubroztocil/rrule) library:

 - history: /^history/i,
 - and: /^and/i,